SatpreetMakhija/satpreetmakhija/README.md

 ### Hey you 👋
-Welcome to my code repository abode.
+Welcome to my Github profile.
 Currently, I work at Google as a Strategic Cloud Engineer in the cloud division.
 I help my clients make the most out of Google Cloud products.
 I specialise in data processing.

 I am learning golang to build scalable backend systems in my freetime and am starting to appreciate compiled languages.